abaez/docker-hastebin/README.md

 and uses [Solarized Light](http://ethanschoonover.com/solarized) for the theme.

 ### USAGE
-Simply clone the repository and run by using the contained `fig.yml` file.
+If using from source, simply clone the repository and run by using the contained `fig.yml` file.

-    hg clone <docker-lapis source> docker-lapis
+    hg clone <abaez/docker-lapis source> docker-lapis
     cd docker-lapis
     fig up
+If using the docker container directly, then you can use the docker build.

+    docker run -p 7777:7777 abaez/docker-lapis

 ### LICENSE
 The MIT License (MIT)